 These difficulties can ultimately affect a person’s mental health.
 A person suffering from hearing loss may feel like a bother or a burden, or may simply be frustrated with attempts to communicate, and may withdraw and isolate themselves instead of participating in social situations.
 This isolation can cause feelings of loneliness, anxiety, and depression.
-In fact, (opens in a new tab).
+In fact, over 11% of people with hearing loss report suffering from moderate to severe depression(opens in a new tab).

 Tinnitus, a condition that causes a person to hear noises no one else can hear (most commonly a high-pitched ringing), is also connected to hearing loss.
 Age-related hearing loss occurs when the tiny hairs in our inner ears bend and break, and tinnitus occurs when these bent and broken hairs send incorrect signals to our brains, causing us to hear sounds that aren’t actually happening.
 This sound can prevent sleep, causing mental health issues, and can make it even more difficult to hear others, causing further communication issues.
 Luckily, hearing aids for tinnitus can reduce its effects!

 In fact, the use of hearing aids can help in all of these areas.
 By using hearing aids, a person with hearing loss can communicate more effectively, allowing them to be more present and involved in conversations.
 This not only helps improve their relationships but also helps them avoid isolation and the depression that comes with it.